Hyder Ali: Deposition of Khande Rao

-In 1760 the queen mother conspired with Khande Rao, who had gone into the raja's service, to oust Hyder Ali.
+In 1760, the queen mother conspired with Khande Rao, who had gone into the raja's service, to oust Hyder Ali.
 He was precipitously forced out of Seringapatam, leaving his family, including his son Tipu Sultan, under house arrest.

 The sudden departure left Hyder Ali with few resources.
-He may have been fortuitously aided at this time by the faraway Third Battle of Panipat, in which the Marathas suffered a major defeat, Jan 1761.
+He may have been fortuitously aided at this time by the faraway Third Battle of Panipat, in which the Marathas suffered a major defeat on 14 January 1761.
 Because of this loss, the Marathas withdrew forces from Mysore and Hyder Ali's brother-in-law Makdum Ali chased them into Bidnur and Sunda.

-Hyder Ali soon consolidated his strength by placing Mirza Sahib as the commander of Sira, Ibrahim Ali Khan in Bangalore and Amin Sahib his cousin in Basnagar.
-Soon afterward Hyder Ali marched alongside Makdum Ali's forces, which numbered about 6,000, along with the 3,000 men from his garrison at Bangalore, toward Seringapatam.
+Hyder Ali soon consolidated his strength by placing Mirza Sahib as the commander of Sira, a Sufi Pir Ibrahim Sahib (maternal uncle of Hyder Ali) in Bangalore and Amin Sahib, his cousin in Basnagar.
+Soon afterward, Hyder Ali marched alongside Makdum Ali's forces, which numbered about 6,000, along with the 3,000 men from his garrison at Bangalore, toward Seringapatam.

 They clashed with Khande Rao's forces before reaching the capital.
 Khande Rao, with 11,000 men, won the battle, and Hyder Ali was forced to apply to the exiled Nanjaraj for support.
-Nanjaraj gave him command of his army, and the title of Dalwai.
+Nanjaraj gave Hyder Ali command of his army and the title of Dalwai.

-With this force Hyder Ali again moved out against Khande Rao.
-The two armies faced each other again, but a deception by Hyder Ali convinced Khande Rao to flee instead of engaging in battle.
+With this force, Hyder Ali again moved out against Khande Rao.
 Hyder Ali sent letters appearing to be from Nanjaraj to some of Khande Rao's commanders, confirming their agreement to hand Khande Rao over to Hyder Ali.
 Fearing a conspiracy, Khande Rao fled into Seringapatam.

 After a minor battle against the now-leaderless army, Hyder Ali took over most of its remnants and surrounded Seringapatam.
 The ensuing negotiations left Hyder Ali in nearly complete military control of Mysore.
 Concessions that he extracted included the surrender of Khande Rao, who Hyder Ali imprisoned in Bangalore.

 Ruler of Mysore

 Hyder Ali became king of Mysore in 1761 after overthrowing the prime minister and making the king, Krishnaraja Wodeyar II, a prisoner in his own palace.

 Hyder Ali formally styled himself Sultan Hyder Ali Khan in his correspondence with the Mughal Emperor Shah Alam II.
 Hyder Ali retained his title during the first Anglo-Mysore War that raged in 1766, and onwards.

 He was very cautious in his diplomacy with the Nizam of Hyderabad, who was, according to an official Mughal firman, the sovereign of all Muslim-ruled territories in southern India.

-The English and the Marathas continued to refer to Hyder Ali and later his son Tipu Sultan as "Nabobs".
+The English and the Marathas continued to refer to Hyder Ali and later his son Tipu Sultan as "nabobs".